 Statistics Canada (mandatory long-form census)

-Statistics Canada’s mandatory long-form census was abolished in 2010 by the Conservative government despite protests from all sectors of society and testimony from the country’s two most senior statisticians, who claimed that the voluntary census will result in “useless” data.
+Statistics Canada’s mandatory long-form census was abolished in 2010 by the Conservative government despite protests from all sectors of society and testimony from the country’s two most senior statisticians, who claimed that the voluntary census would result in “useless” data.
 With the release of the data from the 2011 census, critics have confirmed that the low response rate and new methodology renders the National Household Survey incompatible with previous mandatory long-form censuses.
 The National Household Survey also compromises other StatsCan surveys which use the general census results as an anchor.

-On June 28, 2010, the Harper government replaced the mandatory long-form census with a voluntary National Household Survey.
+On June 28, 2010, the Harper government replaced the mandatory long-form census with a voluntary National Household Survey (NHS).

 The Canadian Medical Association was alarmed by the abolition of the mandatory long-form census, saying the decision would negatively affect the collection and use of health information.